 ‘How I ditched Windows and embraced Linux’ - the prequel.

 On Saturday morning, I thought it might be fun to install Linux on my home computer.
 A year ago, I had experimented with a few Live CD’s and actually installed Ubuntu (not officially supported) followed by Oracle Enterprise Linux (officially supported) on my work laptop (Thinkpad T61).
-For various reasons, I subsequently had to reverse that change so I thought it might be worthwhile and interesting to install Ubuntu on my own computer (an aging but reliable Dell 4500).
+For various reasons, I subsequently had to reverse that change so I thought it might be worthwhile and interesting to install Ubuntu on my own computer (an ageing but reliable Dell 4500).

 There was no problem with the computer, there was no problem with Windows XP.
 I am not a rabid, freedom loving, Microsoft hating individual.
 I just wanted to play around with Linux before ‘Football Focus’.